Manik-web/hello-world/README.md

 # hello-world

-console.log('just trying to get started with codingg');
+console.log('just trying to get started with coding');